 TM-CAD strives to ensure that Regional and International aviation safety standards are observed, implement an effective SSP and maintain up-to-date safety management policies.

-Deliverable(s) Timeline

-SSP document made available.
-2021

-SSP effectively implemented.
+Deliverables Timeline SSP effectively implemented.
 2025

 Stakeholders - Roles and responsibilities TM-CAD SSP maintenance, development, and implementation.
 Aviation organisations Analysis of the Malta SSP and SPAS and processed in-line with their operations.